 Oxidative capacity refers to the ability of your muscles to use oxygen.
 While this may sound simple, its implications are far reaching.

 Consider a candle burning on the bench of a chemistry lab; it will continue to burn as long as its wax lasts.
-Conversely, cover it with a glass bell jar and within seconds the flame will cease, regardless of how much wax remains.
+Nevertheless, cover the candle with a glass bell jar and within seconds the flame will cease, regardless of how much wax remains.

 This is because the flame will run out of oxygen.
-In the absence of oxygen, the process of oxidation cannot continue and the candle flame will be extinguished, it’s a basic premise redox (reduction/oxidation) reactions.
+In the absence of oxygen, the process of oxidation cannot continue and the candle flame will be extinguished, it’s the basic premise of redox (reduction/oxidation) reactions.

 In order for a substance to “burn”, oxygen must be present.
 Consequently, your ability to lose weight from burning fat is largely governed by your muscles ability to use oxygen.